Among Slovak Easter

 from eight willow twigs, or braided branches (korbac).
 The girls would hide and

-it became a game of hide and seek.
+game of hide and seek.
 The next day, girls would go to douse the

 boys.
 In some regions boys went whipping on Monday immediately after midnight.